 Undertale

-Undertale, the weird, wonderful, emotional journey that it is, absolutely captured players’ hearts as soon as it released.
+Undertale, the weird, wonderful, emotional journey that it is, absolutely captured players’ hearts as soon as it appeared on PC.
 Creator Toby Fox brought it to Switch in 2018, just three years after its release, to open it up to a broader audience.

-How to even describe the story and setting of Undertale… you’re a pixelated young child who fell into the underground and must work through puzzles, traps, and battles to reach the way out back to your home.
+How do I even describe the story and setting of Undertale… you’re a pixelated young child who fell into the underground and now must work through bizarre puzzles, traps, and battles to reach the way out back to your home.
 You can be good and avoid combat, you can do the opposite and murderize everything, or you can do a bit of both.
-Whatever you do, look for secrets and pay attention to the dialogue – that and the soundtrack are what brings Undertale to life with its humorous and wacky characters.
+Whatever you do, look for secrets and pay attention to the dialogue.
+The wacky but loveable characters and the excellent soundtrack are what bring Undertale to life, and solidify it as a favorite to so many people.

 Wylde Flowers